Space Robotics Workshop

 Overview

-The 2nd Space Robotics Workshop (SRW) will be held in conjunction with the IEEE SMC-IT/SCC from July 28-29, 2025, at the California Science Center in Los Angeles, CA. The workshop will bring together experts in robotics, autonomy, AI, and aerospace to shape the next era of innovation driving our return to the Moon, the sustainable exploration of Mars and beyond, and the expansion of commercial activity beyond Earth orbit.
+The 2nd Space Robotics Workshop (SRW) took place alongside the IEEE SMC-IT/SCC on July 28-29, 2025, at the California Science Center in Los Angeles, CA. The workshop brought together experts in robotics, autonomy, AI, and aerospace to shape the next era of innovation driving our return to the Moon, the sustainable exploration of Mars and beyond, and the expansion of commercial activity beyond Earth orbit.

-As national space agencies and commercial ventures capitalize on next-generation robotics, we stand at a critical juncture.
-Increasing mission complexity, evolving space architectures, expanding commercial services, and the rapid progress in AI present both unprecedented opportunities and new challenges in how we explore, operate, and build a sustainable space economy.
-Rapid advances in terrestrial robotics are directly influencing the development of space robotics and are poised to play a central role in enabling more autonomous, resilient, and ambitious missions, while also laying the groundwork for future off-world economic activities.
+As national space agencies and commercial ventures capitalize on next-generation robotics, we are at a critical juncture.
+Increasing mission complexity, evolving space architectures, expanding commercial services, and rapid progress in AI present both unprecedented opportunities and new challenges in how we explore, operate, and build a sustainable space economy.
+Advances in terrestrial robotics are directly influencing the development of space robotics and are poised to play a central role in enabling more autonomous, resilient, and ambitious missions, while also laying the groundwork for future off‑world economic activities.

-Building on the foundation laid during our inaugural event, this year's workshop will focus on the recent breakthroughs in the field of robotics, the current state of space robotics, the rise of the commercial space sector supporting the lunar economy, and emerging concepts aimed at enabling more capable, adaptable, and cost-effective missions.
+Building on the foundation laid during our inaugural event, this year’s workshop focused on recent breakthroughs in robotics, the current state of space robotics, the rise of the commercial space sector supporting the lunar economy, and emerging concepts aimed at enabling more capable, adaptable, and cost‑effective missions.

-The program will be organized around a set of focused technical sessions, with keynote talks, spotlight presentations, panels, and a poster session.
+The program featured focused technical sessions with keynote talks, spotlight presentations, panels, and a poster session.

 #